 c.
 For some non-elective benefits (nursing home benefits for example), a zero incidence rate after the surrender charge has ended, or the cash value has depleted, may be acceptable since use of a non-zero rate could reduce the modeled reserve.

-Guidance Note: For some non-elective benefits (nursing home benefits for example), unless relevant company experience exists to the contrary, the use of incidence rates greater than zero after the surrender charge has ended, or the cash value was depleted might be inappropriate may not be prudent since it would reduce the modeled reserve.

 3. However, the company should exercise caution in assuming that current behavior will be indefinitely maintained.
 For example, it might be appropriate to test the impact of a shifting asset mix and/or consider future deposits to the extent they can reasonably be anticipated and increase the calculated amounts.